cygniv404/java-ci-cd-gh-pages/lab.md

 Once you finish the assignment, submit a GitHub repository link on Student Portal. (**Reminder**: The link to your GitHub repository needs to be public.)

+## Solution

+Follow [this link](https://github.com/cygniv404/java-ci-cd-gh-pages) to get to the repository with a working solution.

 ## Tasks

 ###  Create a Java Project